Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Mapping into Lagrangian with a local supersymmetry

-cannot appear in principle under any map because there are no counterparts in the Lagrangian (\ref{eq:1t}).
-These terms are important for local supersymmetry of the Lagrangian (A.1), and its counterparts a priory must be contained in the initial Lagrangian (\ref{eq:1t}).
+cannot appear in principle under any map because there are no counterparts for them in the Lagrangian (\ref{eq:1t}).
+These terms are important for local supersymmetry of the Lagrangian (\ref{ap:A1}), and its counterparts a priory must be contained in the initial Lagrangian (\ref{eq:1t}).
 In this section we would like to show how terms of this kind may really appear.\\

 The basic idea in determining such terms is that of using an extended Hamiltonian or superHamiltonian for the construction of the ``spinning'' equation (\ref{eq:1q}).
-Hamiltonian of this type have been considered in a few papers for various reasons.
-Thus in the papers by Borisov, Kulish \cite{borisov_1982} and Fradkin, Gitman \cite{fradkin_1991} it has been used in the construction of the Green's function of a Dirac particle in background non-Abelian gauge field.
-Within the framework of operator formalism this superHamiltonian has the form
+Hamiltonian of this type has been considered in a few papers for various reasons.
+Thus in the papers by Di Vecchia and Ravndal \cite{vecchia_1979}, Ravndal \cite{ravndal_1980}, Borisov and Kulish \cite{borisov_1982}, Fradkin and Gitman \cite{fradkin_1991}, van Holten \cite{holten_1995} it has been used in the construction of the path integral representation for the Green's function of a Dirac particle in a background gauge field.
+Within the framework of operator formalism this superHamiltonian in the non-Abelian case has the form

 All quantities with hats above represent operators acting in appropriate spaces of representa\-tions of the spinor, color and coordinate algebras; $\chi$ is an odd variable.
+The factor $m \hbar^{1/2}$ in front of the $\chi$ is chosen thus that this function has the dimension coinciding with that of the one-dimensional gravitino field $\chi$ in the terms (\ref{eq:9q}).
 Analog of introducing such a superHamiltonian in the massless limit can be also found in the work of Friedan and Windey \cite{friedan_1984}.
 The superHamiltonian was used in the construction of superheat kernel.
 The latter has been used in calculating the chiral anomaly.
 In the monograph by Thaller \cite{thaller_book} within the supersymmetric quantum mechanics a notion of the {\it Dirac operator with supersymmetry} has been defined in the most general abstract form.
 The expression (\ref{eq:9w}) is just its special case.\\

 Before studying the general case of the Dirac operator with supersymmetry it is necessary to recall briefly the fundamental points of deriving the equation of motion for the commuting spinor $\psi_{\alpha}$, Eq.\,(\ref{eq:1q}).
 The equation arises when we analyze the connection of the relativistic quantum mechanics with the relativistic classical mechanics first performed by Pauli \cite{pauli_1932} within the so-called first-order formalism for fermions (see, also \cite{bolte_1999}).
 In the paper by Fock \cite{fock_1937} and in the book by Akhiezer and Beresteskii \cite{akhiezer_1969} this analysis was performed on the basis of the second-order formalism.
 Here, we will follow the latter line.\\